tc39/proposal-first-class-protocols/README.md

 1. Relatedly, if we stick with strings, what do we do about method names that conflict with existing ones on the implementer?
 1. Do we want to have a way to query whether a class implements an interface?
 1. `export interface ...` form?
+1. Should interfaces be immutable prototype exotic objects?
+Frozen?

 ## Relationship to similar features